Tata Motors, Ultratech shares drop on "unusual" trades

 An NSE official said the block sales in the two stocks appeared to have come from a single broker and the exchange was looking into the matter.

-The unusual pricing reminded dealers of the time in October when a series of large erroneous orders were made on a broad basket of shares by a broker at Emkay Global Financial Services (EMKS.NS) that sent the Nifty tumbling as much as 15.5 percent.
+The unusual pricing reminded dealers of the time in October when a series of large erroneous orders were made on a broad basket of shares by a broker at Emkay Global Financial Services (EMKS.NS) that sent the NSE's main index tumbling as much as 15.5 percent.

 That incident had sparked concerns about the stability of the country's trading systems.